uselagoon/lagoon/docs/using_lagoon/harbor/harbor-container-settings/harborclair.md

 ## Config File Contents

 * `CLAIR_DB_PASSWORD`
-  * The password used to access HarborClair's postgres database.
+  * The password used to access harborclair's postgres database.
   * The default value is `test123` when run locally or during CI testing.
   * This value is retrieved from a secret created when Harbor is first set up on a running Lagoon.
 * `HTTP_PROXY`